 You can add merge tags to your email copy for your specific ESP with Stripo.

-In their A to Z blog post — the personalizing copy section — they in detail show how to do it.
+In our A to Z blog post — the personalizing copy section — we in detail show how to do it.

 CTR is one of the most important metrics for email marketers.
 Newsletters rarely have much standalone marketing value — however, they are a powerful tool to connect a prospective customer to the website or a social media channel.

-We harness the potential of emails by adding links to it.
-Naturally, sending a newsletter with a broken or the old link will deal a lot of damage.
+We harness the potential of emails by adding links to them.
+Naturally, sending a newsletter with a broken or old link will deal a lot of damage.
 The most common email marketing mistakes connected with links are:

-forgetting to add a link to the email;
+- forgetting to add a link to the marketing email;

-using links from previous newsletters.
-Happens quite often when using templates.
+- using links from previous newsletters.
+This happens quite often when using templates.

-To make sure all of your links are functioning and secure, use a link testing tool — there are a lot of free tools you can try.
+To ensure all of your links are functioning and secure, use a link testing tool — there are a lot of free tools you can try.

-When working on an email, make sure CTA buttons are noticeable, have a clear call to action copy and have proper URLs.
+When working on an email campaign, make sure CTA buttons are noticeable, have a clear copy, and have proper URLs.

 See the types of buttons here.

-Another worst email marketing mistake is not building accessible emails.
+Another email marketing big mistake is not building accessible emails.

 We tend to forget about those who use screen readers.

-People may do it for various reasons: permanent or temporary visual impairments, busy when driving/cooking, etc.
+People may do it for various reasons: permanent or temporary visual impairments, being busy when driving/cooking, etc.

-Some recipients who suffer from color blindness cannot distinguish, say, green on red and vice versa.
+Some recipients who suffer from color blindness cannot distinguish, say, green from red and vice versa.

-Dyslectics might not be able to read our emails when we use no full stops or semicolons at the end of a line or bulleted lists.
-And you never underline links in email accessible emails.
+Dyslectics might be unable to read our emails when we use no full stops or semicolons at the end of a line or bulleted lists.
+And you never underline links in accessible emails.

 (Source: Made up email)

-We know you will find a bunch of email marketing mistakes examples in your Inbox.
-But we made up the example in order not to use email sample by real brands here
+We know you will find many email marketing mistakes examples in your Inbox.
+But we made up the example in order not to use email samples by real brands here.